PipedreamHQ/pipedream/docs/docs/quickstart/next-steps/README.md

 # Next Steps

-Now that you understand the basics of workflow development, start building your own workflows and check out the rest of the docs to learn about Pipedream's advanced capabilities:
+Now that you understand the basics, start building workflows to connect APIs and and check out the rest of the docs to learn about Pipedream's advanced capabilities:

 - [Maintain state](/workflows/steps/code/state/) between workflow executions